Open Sesame

 And when you get to the bottom, what do you have to do?
 Jump into the hot springs mineral waters and soak.
 If you’re 9 to 15 yrs old of course you’ll take great delight in saying repeatedly, ‘Dad it smells like a fart,’ cos it’s sulphur springs, and it does, but its great.

-Downhill biking, warm water, cold beer, and – almost always – solitude.
+Downhill biking, warm water, cold beer if you have a driver as I didn’t, and – almost always – solitude.
 Heaven.
 If you haven’t been to Lilani Spa, get your ass over there.
 You can drive right in if you like, and you can stay overnight too.

 Here are The Four Mutineers again: